 Community organizations handle sensitive data and must meet HIPAA and local compliance standards.
 With Pillar :

-Explore our Compliance blog to understand how nonprofits can meet HIPAA and grant requirements.
+Explore our Compliance Guide to understand how community health programs can meet HIPAA and grant requirements.

 3. Collaboration Across Programs and Partners